 A child’s bones heal the same way as an adult’s bones.
 But since a child’s bones are still growing, there are a few special concerns.

 Growth plates are fragile groups of cells at the ends of a child’s long bones (such as the arms and legs).
 Growth plates ensure the bones keep growing until they reach full length.
 If a growth plate is damaged in a fracture, the bone may not grow as it should.
-Fractures involving growth plates may require more follow-up visits to make sure the bones are growing properly.
+Fractures involving growth plates may need more follow-up visits to make sure the bones are growing correctly.

 Remodeling happens more quickly in children than in adults.
 This means a child’s broken bone may not need to be lined up perfectly.
 As it heals, the bone straightens through remodeling.
 The younger a child is, the more likely the bones will grow straight with time.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.